FundingCircle/gem-versioner/README.md

 # Gem::Versioner

-This Gem invokes as a plugin for the build task for a Gem
+Gem that works as an extension for the build task of a Gem to allow pre release versions

 ## Installation